bseltz-cohesity/scripts/powershell/protectSQLServer/README.md

 * -incrementalProtectionSlaTimeMins: (optional) default 60
 * -fullProtectionSlaTimeMins: (optional) default is 120
 * -storageDomainName: (optional) default is 'DefaultStorageDomain' (or 'Direct_Archive_Viewbox' for cloud archive direct jobs)
+* -instancesOnly: (optional) auto protect existing instances but not the root of the server (so any new instances will not be protected)